 The cream made my face look kinda odd and unhealthy, it was really difficult to spread out evenly and sit on top rather than sink down into skin texture.
 Also, the cream smeared my hand a lot.
 My face looked full of white with an overwhelmingly luminous finish, sadly which wasn’t a natural look I crave for.

 The cream didn’t neutralize discolouration or give a lightweight coverage, not at all.
 It brought about thick, heavy and greasy sensations once apply all over my face.
 You might need to wait for a few hours, these feelings would go away.
 But, white creases and patchy marks tended to appear on my forehead, brow bones, nose and jawlines.
 It’s NOT blendable and buildable, the product is really a no-go for oily skin.

 They were inclined to cause more pimples, inflammation, itchiness or sweating.
-Otherwise, the mineral moisturizer’s formula is mild and amiable, then, no need to worry that your skin will be raged on or suffer from allergies.
+Otherwise, the mineral moisturizer’s formula is mild and amiable, then, is no need to worry that your skin will be raged on or suffer from allergies.

 Gotta say this is an ideal sunscreen for sensitive, fragile skin.
-Under sun exposure, literally prevented my skin from getting damaged by sun exposure, as hyperpigmentation, irritation or feeling burned.
+Under sun exposure, literally prevented my skin from getting damaged by sun exposure, such as hyperpigmentation, irritation or feeling burned.

 The product definitely wouldn’t bring any harm or negative reactions to my complexion I can tell.
 But, it doesn’t mean helping my situation to get better.
 The sunscreen’s moisturizing property isn’t strong enough to combat flakiness and serious dehydration.